mariratamosi/react-standalone-library/README.md

 ## Standalone react component to use as a library

 ###  Introduction
-Using Webpack, The React component is bundled and using babel, it will usable in browser.
-And after publishing to npm, it can used as a library only including the js from unpckg source
+The purpose of this project is Create A Pure React Component and use it in a non-react project by only adding a script file.

 ### How to run